Romantic Relationships Take Time And Effort!

 Treat the other person as a brother or sister because that is what they are.
 For example, kissing should be held off for a while until a mutual commitment to marriage is at least discussed.
 This might be very difficult because of our natural drive for sexuality, plus how the media and the pressure can make things more difficult. ~ Bill Greguska

-Romantic Relationships For Married Couples Takes Time And Energy!
+Romantic Relationships For Married Couples!

 Here Are Some Helpful Links: